pocomane/brewed-in-the-apocalypse/bita.md

 to the protagonist the possibility to rollback and do something else. !!!
 NOTE this may rollback over other moves!!!
 It worth ????

-Ideally, each step of the chain should also ask the protagonist for different action respect the other steps.
+Ideally, each step of the chain should also ask the PC for different action respect the other steps.

 ```